dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.40 - [Pointer manager](/2020/01/29/canvas-example-pointer-manager-mouse-and-touch/)

 I think that it is generally a good idea to make a canvas project to work with pointers in general rather than making a project to desktop or mobile centric.
 So I made a quick Canvas Example that is a way to manage pointer input from both mouse and touch events.
+This is one of several examples where I am working out something that is a very basic framework of sorts, as there is more to it than just a basic pointer manager.
+I also have a crude yet functional state machine of sorts that helps to keep things better organized, but still the focus with this example is on pointer events.

 ### 3.41 - [Pointer movement](/2020/01/26/canvas-example-pointer-movement/)